dougbreaux/dougbreaux.github.io/_posts/2024-02-28-http-basic-authentication-liberty.md

 type: Opaque
 ```

 Yes, this approach "hardcodes" into the image that we have 2 allowed users.
-You could also mount an entire "file" Secret into the Liberty `overrides` directory if you need more flexibility add or remove users without updating the container image.
+You could also mount an entire "file" Secret into the Liberty `overrides` directory if you need more flexibility to add or remove users without updating the container image.